Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 22. Personalization and customization

-Personalization and customization are effective dashboard design methodologies that help to increase user engagement.
+Effective dashboard design methodologies help to increase user engagement.
 Personalization is done by the system, while customization is done by the user.
 In personalization, a system can identify the users and provide them with relevant content.
 In customization, the user can make changes to the dashboard to create an experience suitable for them.

 Both options give users a feeling of acknowledgement and value.
 Giving users more control in their hands facilitates a positive response from them and encourages them to use dashboards.